Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 | view      |

-You can query any `Table` or `View` in Syanpse that you have read access to.
+You can query any `Table` or `View` in Synapse that you have read access to.

 The `<expression>` section are the conditions for limiting the search.
 Below demonstrates some examples of limiting searches.